The best, fluffiest blueberry ricotta muffins with streusel topping ever!

-Browsing through this journal you probably figured out by now that I am not much of a baker, but when I do bake, it is most likely blueberry ricotta muffins; or some type of ricotta muffins.
-Lemon, chocolate, blueberry, it’s gonna be a ricotta muffin kind of day at the shack, for sure!
+Browsing through this journal you probably figured out by now that I am not much of a baker, but when I do bake, it is most likely something with ricotta cheese in the mix.
+That stuff makes my world go around!